A (Agnetha Fältskog album)

-Album information
+A+, a reissue of the album, was released on 13 October 2023.
+The reissue has 11 reimagined versions of the album tracks and a new single, "Where Do We Go from Here?".
+The latter is Fältskog's first new material in 10 years.

+On 27 September 2023, Faltskog's various social media accounts announced that the A+ version of 'I Should've Followed You Home' would be released on 29 September 2023.
+On 6 October 2023, two further re-recorded tracks ("Dance Your Pain Away" and "Perfume in the Breeze") were released as part of the Music From A+ EP.

+Background

 As Fältskog was not an active recording artist at the time, the album happened in a roundabout way.
 "The project came about through a good friend of mine", she explained.
 "She called me up and told me that Jörgen Elofsson and Peter Nordahl wanted to play me some music.
 They came to my house and played me three songs and I thought, 'Oh my God, I have to do this'.
 It felt like a challenge."

-Ten tracks were recorded for the album at Atlantis Studio (sv), Stockholm, all of which were written or co-written by Elofsson.
+Ten tracks were recorded for the album at Atlantis Studios in Stockholm, all of which were written or co-written by Elofsson.

 Speaking with author Paul Stenning, Elofsson explained, "Agnetha is not just any artist, she is an icon with a rich heritage.
 We really felt the pressure of making something great, we didn't want to destroy anything for ABBA or Agnetha given the reputation they've built over the years.
 I'm really happy to say I think we pulled it off!"